 To investigate these questions I will test the following hypotheses: 1.
-Prior to pod direction change, calls occur at a higher rate after pod direction change.
+Prior to pod direction change, calls occur at a higher rate than after pod direction change.
 2. Prior to pod direction change, buzzes occur at a higher rate than after pod direction change.

 Methods